AvirukBasak/libxalloc/tests/README.md

 #### Allocation dump:
 Dump of `make test-no-malloc-dbg`.

-Indened stuff is by the allocator, unintended stuff is by printf.
+Indented stuff is by the allocator, unindented stuff is by `printf`.
 ```
     malloc: ptr = '0x555555b640', size = 48 B
     malloc: ptr = '0x555555bcb0', size = 8 B